-During the third and fourth clinical years, students may receive an Honors grade for exceptional work or High Pass for above average work, in addition to the Pass/Fail designation.
-Students will be provided both written and verbal feedback at week seven and fourteen of the clerkships and additional feedback will be provided in the case of suboptimal performance.
+During the third and fourth clinical years, students may receive an Honors grade for exceptional work or High Pass for above average work and Pass for average work in third year clerkships, the third year of LACE, third year selectives and the fourth year selectives of Critical Care Medicine and Sub-internships, all fourth year electives and the fourth year Radiology course.
+The Back to Basic course has Pass/Fail designation, while Community-based Learning Experience (CBE) has no grade assigned.
+Students will be provided both written and verbal feedback at midway point of the third year clerkships and additional feedback will be provided in the case of suboptimal performance.
 Students will be allowed to remediate any minor deficiencies at the end of each clerkship block.
 Students who do not meet satisfactory performance criteria will be remediated prior to advancing to the next year.
 No student who requires remediation for performance, time off for any reason within a core clinical course, or who enters the course late enough to require remediation time that supplants a third year selective will be eligible for Honors in that course.